eolementhe/guide/guide.md

   <summary><b>How to see my team?</b></summary>

-  Click on your login at at the top right of Eolementhe then click on `Teams`.
+  Click on your login at the top right of Eolementhe then click on `Teams`.

 ![dropdown-manage-team](images/dropdown-manage-team.png)